-The Department of Computer Science and Information Systems (CSIS) provides rigorous accredited (ABET) programs that enable students to pursue graduate studies and/or careers in computer science and information systems.
+The Department of Computer Science and Information Systems provides accredited (ABET) rigorous programs that enable students to pursue graduate studies and/or careers in computer science and information systems.
 Graduates are in demand by companies both local and nationwide.

 Faculty are dedicated to the success of students in and outside of the classroom, and have expertise in various areas of computer science and information systems.
 Curriculum is founded on providing students with engaged and experiential education, as well as opportunities to participate in undergraduate research.

-The Department of Computer Science and Information Systems (CSIS) supports the mission of the University and the Walter Maxwell Gibson College of Science and Engineering by providing a high quality graduate and undergraduate education to students through certificate, associate, baccalaureate, and master’s degree programs.
+The Department of Computer Science and Information Systems (CSIS) supports the mission of the University and the College of Science and Engineering by providing a high quality graduate and undergraduate education to students through certificate, associate, baccalaureate, and master degree programs.

-The mission of the Department of CSIS is to provide a learning-centered environment that enables students, faculty, and staff to achieve their goals and to empower our students to compete on a global level for careers in government, industry, secondary education, and for acceptance to graduate school.
+The mission of the CSIS Department is to provide a learning-centered environment that enables students, faculty, and staff to achieve their goals and to empower our students to compete on a global level for careers in government, industry, secondary education, and acceptance to graduate school.